-The Proposed Project consists of the construction of a steel frame two-story building on a 1.25 acre project site (APN 665-040-011) for the indoor cultivation of medical marijuana.
+The Proposed Project consists of the construction of a steel frame one-story building and three greenhouses on an approximately five acre project site (APN 665-070-011) for the indoor cultivation of medical marijuana.
 The project site is currently undeveloped.

-The proposed building would be located in the middle of the project site and would have a 17,700 sq. ft. first floor and a 17,700 sq. ft. second floor.
-The total size for both levels would be 35,400 sq. ft.
+The proposed two-story building would be located on the western side of the project site and measure 39,900 sq. ft.
+The two greenhouses would be built directly east of the proposed building and each would measure 19,950 sq. ft.
+The Proposed Project would include 63 parking stalls located on both the north and south sides of the building and greenhouses.
 The overall architectural character would be that of an attractive, well-maintained industrial building.
 As required by City ordinance, the facility would include sufficient odor absorbing ventilation and exhaust systems.

-Approximately 5,578 sq. ft. of drought-tolerant landscaping would be provided along the perimeter of the project site along with a six foot high iron fence.
-Ingress and egress to the project site would be provided from Little Morongo Road via two driveways.
+Drought-tolerant landscaping would be provided along the perimeter of the project site along with a fence.
+Ingress and egress to the project site would be provided via two driveways.
+One driveway would be located along Cabot Road and the second driveway would be located along 15th Avenue.
 Each driveway would have a gate.
-A 24-foot-wide internal driveway would provide access around the proposed building.
-The facility would include a total of 20 parking stalls.
-Nine exterior area lights would be installed illuminating the parking lot area, building, and interior driveways.
-Electrical and water infrastructure would be provided by existing utilities within Little Morongo Road.
-The Proposed Project would construct all necessary utility connections.
+A 24-foot-wide internal driveway would provide access around the proposed building and greenhouses.
+The facility would include a total of 63 parking stalls.
+Exterior area lights would be installed illuminating the parking lot area, building, and interior driveway.
+Offsite improvements would be required to connect to existing electrical and water infrastructure on Cabot Road.
+Offsite improvements would occur along Cabot Road from the project parcel north to approximately San Jacinto Lane.
+Improvements would include half-width road improvements (paving, curb, and gutter) and all necessary utility extensions and connections.
 Sewer would be provided via an onsite septic system.
-A retention basin would be constructed on the eastern end of the project site.
+Two retention basins would be constructed on the project site.
 The project site plan is shown below in Exhibit 2-3.
 Construction of the Proposed Project would take approximately six months.
 Project completion is anticipated for 2018.

 The Proposed Project includes a Conditional Use Permit (CUP).
 Approval of this entitlement as well as issuance of a Regulatory Permit would render the Proposed Project in full compliance with City regulations.
 In addition, all medical marijuana cultivation operations and any related activities, such as transportation, manufacturing, and testing, are required to comply with all relevant State laws and any future laws that may be enacted.
-As required by City ordinance, a security plan would be developed and would include security cameras, alarms, and a licensed security guard.

 Operations would be similar to that of a standard retail nursery and does not include onsite sales.
 Hours would be consistent with Municipal Code Chapter 5.50.
-Medical marijuana facilities may operate between the hours of 8:00 am and 10:00 pm up to seven days per week.
+Medical marijuana facilities may operate between the hours of 8:00 a.m. and 10:00 p.m. up to seven days per week.
 There would be no general public access to the facility at any time.
 All staff would be subject to thorough background checks in accordance with City regulations.
 Inbound deliveries would include such materials as fixtures and equipment, irrigation supplies, and soil amendments.
 Deliveries would typically be made with cargo vans or small box truck type delivery vehicles.
-All finished product would be packaged and loaded onto vehicles within the secure perimeter fence area.
-All deliveries, both inbound and outbound, would occur during the operating hours designated in the Municipal Code (8:00 am to 10:00 pm).
+All finished product would be package and loaded onto vehicles within the secure perimeter fence area.
+All deliveries, both inbound and outbound, would occur during the operating hours designated in the Municipal Code (8:00 a.m. to 10:00 p.m.).